rohith1921/rohith1921/README.md

 - I'm currently pursuing my BTech in the IT department, where I'm honing my skills and exploring the endless possibilities of technology.
 -
 - 🔧 Skills & Technologies

----Languages: HTML, CSS, JavaScript, Python
+  Languages: HTML, CSS, JavaScript, Python

 - 🌱 Learning Journey
 - Advanced JavaScript concepts